Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-46-hellfall.md

 Besides: It was *Julian’s,* and she missed him.
 Messages a couple of times a day just weren’t the same thing.

-*♫♪---I will not be forgotten, this is my time to shine!
+*♫♪ - I will not be forgotten, this is my time to shine!
 I’ve got the scars to prove it, only the strong survive!
-I’m not afraid---♪♫*
+I’m not afraid - ♪♫*

 She’d woken up to a lonely bed.
 Well, okay, the *first* time she’d woken up she’d been cuddled up to Allison, but Allison had taken her brothers to school and gone to work while Xiù had fallen asleep again.
 She’d woken an hour or two later alone and with a nasty tangle in her hair that took some ruthless and painful brushing to remove.